tugee/cryptoChainAnalyzer/documentation/specification.md

 ## Initial version functionality

-The initial version will update the list of most recently created contracts in the ethereum blockchain by calling the Ethscan API.
-Using the same API the program will then map relevant transactions of the ethereum smart contract creator wallet.
+- User can see updated the list of most recently created contracts in the ethereum blockchain
-The tool will visualize the different transactions and their respective wallet addresses as a graph with the wallet creating the contract as the root.
-The graph edges will also include the sizes (# of ETH) of each transaction included on the graph.
+- User can select a smart contract from the list
+- User can see a visualisation of relevant transactions (including size) to and from the selected ethereum smart contract creator wallet.
+- User can adjust the maximum number of transactions between nodes (ethereum wallets)
+- User can input a different wallet to be the root node and the program will visualize transactions to and from that new wallet input

 ## Ideas for future development